How to Quit Smoking

 Nicotine replacement therapy.
-Nicotine replacement therapy involves "replacing" cigarettes with other nicotine substitutes, such as nicotine gum or a nicotine patch.
+Nicotine replacement therapy involves "replacing" cigarettes with other nicotine substitutes, such as nicotine gum, patch, lozenge, inhaler, or nasal spray.
 It works by delivering small and steady doses of nicotine into the body to relieve some of the withdrawal symptoms without the tars and poisonous gases found in cigarettes.
 This type of treatment helps smokers focus on breaking their psychological addiction and makes it easier to concentrate on learning new behaviors and coping skills.

 Non-nicotine medication.
 These medications help you stop smoking by reducing cravings and withdrawal symptoms without the use of nicotine.
 Medications such as bupropion (Zyban) and varenicline (Chantix) are intended for short-term use only.

 What you need to know about e-cigarettes